M. L. Vasanthakumari

 Madras Lalithangi Vasanthakumari (3 July 1928 – 31 October 1990), known as M. L. Vasanthakumari and commonly referred to as MLV, was an Indian Carnatic musician and a playback singer in films across several South Asian languages.

 Vasanthakumari and her contemporaries, D. K. Pattammal and M. S. Subbulakshmi, are often referred to as the female trinity of Carnatic music.
-A prime disciple of G. N. Balasubramaniam, she was the youngest of the established musicians of that era and the youngest female to receive the Sangita Kalanidhi award.
+A disciple of G. N. Balasubramaniam, she was the youngest of the established musicians of that era and the youngest female to receive the Sangita Kalanidhi award.
 In 1967, the government of India honoured her with the Padma Bhushan, the country's third-highest civilian award.

 Vasanthakumari's notable career as a playback singer for films popularized lesser-known ragas, and her Ragam Thanam Pallavis were regarded as cerebral.
 Additionally, she popularized the compositions of the Haridasas.
 Her disciples include her daughter Srividya, Sudha Raghunathan, Charumathi Ramachandran, and A. Kanyakumari.

 Early life

 Vasanthakumari was born into a musical family.
 Her father, Kuthanur Ayya Swamy Iyer, and her mother, Lalithangi, were both musicians.
 When Deshbandhu Chittaranjan Das died in 1925, Lalithangi composed a song as a tribute to his patriotism.

-Vasanthakumari was educated in a convent school in Madras (now Chennai), where she initially planned to pursue a career in medicine.
+Vasanthakumari was educated in a convent school in Madras where she initially planned to pursue a career in medicine.
 However, her path took a turn when Carnatic musician G. N. Balasubramaniam, popularly known as GNB, became her guru.
 In Vasanthakumari's own words:

 "My parents had rendered yeoman service to Carnatic music.
 They were instrumental in popularizing the compositions of Purandara Dasa in South India.
 Although they were not keen on my pursuing a career in music and instead provided me with a general education, the musical atmosphere at home gave me ample opportunity to practice vocal music.
 When G. N. Balasubramaniam heard me sing, he convinced my parents to allow him to tutor me.
 It is he who is responsible for the position I hold in the music world today."

 Performing and recording career

-At the age of 12, M. L. Vasanthakumari debuted in 1940, accompanying her mother, Lalithangi in a recital.
+At the age of 12, Vasanthakumari debuted in 1940, accompanying her mother, Lalithangi in a recital.
 In 1942, she gave her first solo performance in Bengaluru and recorded her first 78-rpm disc.
 By 1950, she was regularly performing on stage.

 Musical style

 Vasanthakumari's style was influenced by her mentor G. N. Balasubramaniam.
 Musicologist Indira Menon noted that Vasanthakumari adopted Balasubramaniam’s approach of introducing a raga with a quick sketch across two octaves, followed by a more detailed elaboration.
-Menon observed that she used vocal ornamentation (brigas) selectively and exercised restraint in her performance.
+Menon also observed that she used vocal ornamentation (brigas) selectively and exercised restraint in her performance.

 Purandaradasa tradition

-Vasanthakumari's mother Lalithangi performed a repertoire of Purandaradasa kritis, many of which she taught to her daughter.
+Vasanthakumari's mother performed a repertoire of Purandaradasa kritis, many of which she taught to her daughter.
 Vasanthakumari later included these compositions in her performances, contributing to the wider dissemination of Purandara Dasa's Devaranamas.
 Her role has been compared to T. Brinda's role in popularizing Kshetrayya Padams and M. S. Subbalakshmi’s efforts with Annamacharya kritis.